putyourlightson/craft-campaign/docs/sendouts.md

     5 * * * * /usr/bin/php /var/www/my_project/craft campaign/sendouts/run-pending-sendouts

+*Warning: when using the console command, the `@web` alias is unavailable and will return a blank string.
+For that reason, is it best not to rely on the `@web` alias in your site and asset volume settings.*

 You can queue pending sendouts with a controller action through a unique URL, see Settings → General Settings.
 You can also manually queue pending sendouts at any time using the utility at Utilities → Campaign.

 A command line utility can also be used to queue and run pending sendouts with the following console command: